sybaik1/CodeComplex/README.md

 * `score`: The refined scores from the responses.
 * `modellist.txt`: The models to train and test.

+Under the MLandPLM/ directory:
+* `data_processing`: files for preprocessing the original dataset.
+* `utils`: utils for each PLMs.
+* `parser`: parsing for java codes, provides AST for augmentation.
+(WIP)
+* `scripts`: bash scripts to automate training, evaluating, and refining the models.

 ### Installation

 Clone the repository: